MaiA14/ski/README.md

 # Search engine for ski accomodations
-A Python Fast API app that integrate with a stream.

 ## Features
 - Search - returns an ID for a specific search (according payload)